 A hoarse voice is where the vocal cords become inflamed, causing a low, raspy voice.
 The inflammation can be due to several factors.
-Some causes are temporary, such as excessive shouting.

 This article discusses the possible reasons for a hoarse voice, whether it is a cause for concern, and some treatment options.